iamthatguylook/instagram-youtube-scrapper/README.md

 # Step - 7 Take all new videos that are compiled use youtube api and post video

 Iterate thorugh the output folder and take the main videos and use a scheduler to host the videos online this task will done by youtube API.
-We use main.py to run all the scripts effectively. +
+We use main.py to run all the scripts effectively.

+Note - Youtube API does not allow to upload video though youtube api anymore